Teen Moms Anonymous

 Without healing, it can be challenging for parents to attach, offer consistently nurturing interactions and respond appropriately to their children’s needs and demands.

 In terms of risk, it is tough to be a child of an abuse survivor, even an aware and recovering one.
 It is not easy to be the child of an adolescent who is likely to be struggling to complete his or her own education, earn an income, and manage a family.
 Evidence suggests that it may be especially difficult to be both."

 — Interpersonal Violence and Adolescent Pregnancy, The Healthy Teen Network

 Healing From Trauma

-Teen moms (and adult women who were teen moms) can begin healing from trauma (ACEs) by taking the 10-question ACEs quiz.
+Parents can begin healing from trauma (ACEs) by taking the 10-question ACEs quiz below.
 The ACEs quiz lets you know how much trauma you were exposed to as a child.
 Knowing this is a good starting point to know what you need to heal from.

 To take the quiz, you answer yes or no for each question.
 Each yes counts for a 1.
 At the end of the quiz, the number of 1s is tallied and that is your ACEs score.

 The higher your score, the more childhood trauma (ACEs) you were exposed to, and that trauma has a direct impact on your physical and mental health.
 It also has a direct impact on how you parent your children.

 Knowing your ACEs score and then attending one of our 12-week support group meetings is a great place to begin your journey of healing from trauma.